 Further, the Santa Ana Water Board concludes that numeric WQBELs are feasible.
 In the last 20 years, the Santa Ana Water Board and USEPA have established 12 TMDLs for waterbodies in the Santa Ana Region in which WLAs are assigned to Phase I MS4 discharges.
 A significant part of developing each TMDL entailed analyzing pollutant sources and allocating loads to those sources using empirical relationships, quantitative modeling, and other relevant information.
-Following the work already conducted to develop the TMDLs, the Santa Ana Water Board concludes that it is feasible to develop numeric WQBELs for MS4 discharges, and that the numeric WQBELs are consistent with the TMDL waste load allocations.
+Following the work already conducted to develop the TMDLs, the Santa Ana Water Board concludes that it is feasible to develop numeric WQBELs for MS4 discharges, and that the numeric WQBELs are consistent with the TMDL WLAs.
 There is ample evidence that BMPs and other control measures can be designed proactively (through modeling) to divert, capture, and/or treat MS4 discharges such that it is possible for any such discharges to ultimately meet the numeric WQBELs according to established compliance schedules.
 Further, given the variability in implementation of stormwater management programs across Permittees, numeric WQBELs create a measurable, objective, and accountable means of controlling MS4 discharges, while providing significant flexibility for Permittees to comply with the numeric WQBELs in any lawful manner, including by working with other Permittees as well as other government agencies and entities to implement cost-effective pollution controls.

-While the Santa Ana Water Board finds that inclusion of numeric WQBELs in the Order is appropriate and necessary to achieve compliance with the TMDLs WLAs as required by federal law, at the same time, the Santa Ana Water Board also finds it appropriate to allow permittees to, alternatively and voluntarily, comply with the numeric WQBELs by implementing approved Watershed Management Plans comprised of a suite of BMP-based control measures.
+While the Santa Ana Water Board finds that inclusion of numeric WQBELs in the Order is appropriate and necessary to achieve compliance with the TMDLs WLAs as required by federal law, at the same time, the Santa Ana Water Board also finds it appropriate to allow permittees to, alternatively and voluntarily, comply with the numeric WQBELs by developing and implementing an approved Watershed Management Plans comprised of a suite of BMP-based control measures.
 Watershed Management Plans must be accompanied by demonstrations, via the reasonable assurance analysis (RAA), that the BMPs will meet the numeric WQBELs.
 This alternative, BMP-based compliance option satisfies USEPA’s guidance that MS4 permits include “effective, measurable WQBELs…that is projected to achieve the WLA.”
 (2014 USEPA Memorandum, p.
 6.)

 Development of Water Quality Based Effluent Limitations for TMDLs